Table of Contents[Hide][Show]

 Best Beaches for Families in Florida

 There is a reason Miami used to appeal to the senior set.
-The clear water and gently waves that drew them in also make Miami the perfect beach destination for families with babies and young children.
+The clear water and gentle waves that drew them in also make Miami the perfect beach destination for families with babies and young children.
 Due to COVID-19, you will want to find an uncrowded area.

 TravelingMom tip: For the pampered (and maybe in Pampers) set, some hotels have private beaches with lounge and towel set up.

-Daytona may best known as the home of NASCAR and the Richard Petty Driving Experience, but it also boasts wide sandy beaches.
-The dog friendly beaches are good for all ages.
-But teens and tweens may be best suited to the area, particularly if you want to take in the car related activities.
+Daytona may be best known as the home of NASCAR and the Richard Petty Driving Experience, but it also boasts wide sandy beaches.
+The dog-friendly beaches are some of the best beaches on the East Coast.

 TravelingMom tip: Daytona has tons of free things to do if you need other diversions.